-Physical activity is an essential component of everyone’s overall health and wellness.
-Getting regular activity offers short- and long-term benefits for your physical and mental health, including reducing your risk of disease, building stronger bones and muscles, increasing energy, and decreasing stress levels.
-Exercise is essential for everyone throughout their lives, so we need to be educated on the benefits of exercise and how to incorporate daily physical activity as early as possible.
+Physical activity is an essential component of overall health and wellness.
+Getting regular activity offers short- and long-term benefits for your physical and mental health, including reducing your risk of disease, building stronger bones and muscles, increasing energy and decreasing stress levels.
+Exercise is essential for people throughout their lives, so we need to be educated on the benefits of exercise and how to incorporate daily physical activity as early as possible.

 Why Is Physical Play for Toddlers and Preschoolers Important?

-Children have high levels of energy that need to be expended, and the benefits of physical activity are critical to a child’s physical and mental growth.
-Children who are physically active tend to do better in school, have longer attention spans, and have fewer behavioral problems.
+Children have high levels of energy that they need to expend, and the benefits of physical play are critical to a child’s physical and mental development.
+Children who are physically active tend to do better in school, have longer attention spans and have fewer behavioral problems.
 Being physically active also helps children to:

-Lack of or not enough physical activity can lead to several health issues for young children.
-A lack of exercise can lead to weight gain or excessive body fat, high blood pressure, bone health problems, and cardiovascular diseases.
-Active children tend to have fewer chronic health issues, are less likely to get sick, and have a greatly reduced risk of developing diseases or illnesses such as diabetes, heart disease, and depression.
+Lack of or not enough physical activity can cause several health issues for young children.
+A lack of exercise can lead to weight gain or excessive body fat, high blood pressure, bone health problems and cardiovascular diseases.
+Active children tend to have fewer chronic health issues, are less likely to get sick and have a greatly reduced risk of developing diseases or illnesses such as diabetes, heart disease and depression.

 Being physically active now will benefit children throughout their lives, so integrating exercise into a young child’s everyday routine is crucial.
-If you’re wondering how to promote physical activity in childcare or need ideas for physical activities for preschoolers in the classroom, read on for some ideas!
+If you’re wondering how to promote physical activity in early childcare years or need ideas for physical games and activities for preschoolers in the classroom, read on for some ideas!

-Toddlers should be active for at least 90 minutes a day.
-When awake, they shouldn’t be inactive for more than an hour at a time, and ideally, time should be made for both indoor and outdoor playtime and for structured and unstructured activities.
+Toddlers should be engaged in active play for at least 90 minutes a day.
+When awake, they shouldn’t be inactive for more than an hour at a time, and ideally, adults should make time for both indoor and outdoor playtime and structured and unstructured activities.

 Structured playtime involves pre-planned, teacher-led activities.
 Every activity should be:

 Free play is a time for toddlers to be creative and participate in the activities that interest them.
-During this time, teachers should remain peripherally involved by encouraging children to stay active, but they should also give children the space to engage in their individual interests.
+During this time, teachers should remain peripherally involved by encouraging children to stay engaged in physical activity play, but they should also give children the space to be active in their individual interests.

-Take advantage of outdoor playtime as often as possible and incorporate equipment to get children staying active while having fun.
-If outdoor playtime isn’t feasible, use spaces like a school gym, extra room, or local YMCA to let children be active safely.
+Take advantage of outdoor physical activities for toddlers as often as possible and incorporate equipment to get children staying active while having fun.
+If outdoor playtime isn’t feasible, use spaces like a school gym, extra room or local YMCA to let children be active.

-Activities should use gross motor skills, which means using their major muscles in body parts like their legs and arms to do things like run, jump, spin, and climb.
-Toddlers are just beginning to learn these movements, so give children plenty of practice with them through physical activities and games.
+Physical activities for toddlers should use gross motor skills, which means using their major muscles in body parts like their legs and arms to do things like run, jump, spin and climb.
+Toddlers are just beginning to learn these movements, so give children plenty of practice with them through physical games and activities.